Vermont Court Records

 - The location where the wedding took place.

-- The couples’ witnesses’ and officiant’s signatures.
+- The couple’s witnesses’ and the officiant’s signatures.

 - The marriage license number.